cyberbotics/webots-doc/robotis-op2/examples.md

 # Examples

-In this part we will see all the examples provided with Webots for the Robotis OP2 model.
+In this part we will see all the examples provided with Webots for the ROBOTIS OP2 model.
 We will describe how they work, how to use them and what can be done with them.
 All the examples can be found in "WEBOTS\_HOME/projects/robots/robotis-op2/worlds".